denniepatton/Triton/README.md

 * `MANE.GRCh38.v1.3_TranscriptBodies.bed` for region mode (full gene bodies)
 * `MANE.GRCh38.v1.3_TSS.bed` for window mode (promoter regions)
 * `GTRD_F1000.tsv` or `GTRD_F10000.tsv` for composite-window mode (pointing to directories of BEDs for TFBSs), which contain 1,000 and 10,000 sites, respectively, for each TFBS.
+* `PC-ATAC.tsv` for composite-window mode using phenotype-specific open-chromatin lists (AD/NE) derived from the CD-22-0692 framework.

+Note: `PC-ATAC.tsv` currently includes the two paper-derived base lists that are shipped in the repository.
+Optional derived filtered AD/NE variants used by Keraon are documented in `config/site_lists/README.txt'.

 **reference_genome**
 The `.fa` file must match the build used to align your samples.